River of No Return-1954

 Close to the middle of the film, while camping along the river, he attempts to rape Kay, where she struggles and ultimately submits.
 Then, almost as quickly, this fact is forgotten and the story forages forward as a love story.
 Huh?

-At times the film almost seems spliced together from a story perspective and it is just not that compelling or memorable.
+The film almost seems spliced together from a story perspective and is not compelling or memorable.

 As an aside, and upon some research, River of No Return was riddled with problems and setbacks amid shooting, most notably drama existing with Monroe’s needed on-set acting coach who conflicted with director Otto Preminger, and star Robert Mitchum’s heavy drinking.

-River of No Return is certainly an uneven film with a lackluster story and odd chemistry among the characters but contains a marginal appeal to me, mainly due to the talents of Monroe, who carries the weight of an otherwise quite lackluster and forgettable film.
+River of No Return is certainly an uneven film with a lackluster story and odd chemistry among the characters containing a marginal appeal to me, mainly due to the talents of Monroe, who carries the weight of an otherwise lackluster and forgettable film.

 Leave a Reply